I'm an experienced online content creator with several streams of passive income from my writing. I'm here to share my secrets.

 Step Three: Connect Your Website and Social Media Accounts

 This online finance site is where your payments from HubPages will be sent.
 If you are in a country where PayPal is not available, then your income will all come through AdSense, which is an option HubPages provides to those who can’t, or choose not to, use PayPal.
-PayPal is a sister site to VenMo, and they work the same way, as a place to send and receive money with nothing but an email address.
-Ebay uses PayPal, too.
-I have never had a problem with this site in over 5 years of being paid by HubPages.
+PayPal is a sister site to Venmo, and they work the same way, as a place to send and receive money with nothing but an email address. eBay uses PayPal, too.
+I have never had a problem with this site in over five years of being paid by HubPages.

-PayPal is a pretty great place to accumulate your income.
+I wish someone had told me that PayPal is a pretty great place to accumulate your income.
 I fussed around and wasted time wondering if I should sign up, but it’s very easy.
-PayPal is nothing more than a secure online saving account where you passive income from HubPages will automatically deposit on the 28th of every month.
+PayPal is nothing more than a secure online saving account where your passive income from HubPages will automatically deposit on the 28th of every month.

 PT Richard: About Me